tevaughan/gslcpp/README.md

-# A Header-Only, Modern C++-Library Wrapping the GNU Scientific Library
+# Header-Only C++-Library Wrapping GNU Scientific Library

 `gslcpp` is a header-only, modern C++-library intended to wrap all of GSL.
   - The first release covers functions and types related to `gsl_vector`.
 See